vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 }
 {% endhighlight %}

-Now, instead of running Babel from comman line we can simply run the following command from the terminal and get the transpiling done.
-Note that the source and destiantion directories, in this case `src` and `build` respectively are specified as the parameters:
+Now, instead of running Babel from command line we can simply run the following command from the terminal and get the transpiling done.
+Note that the source and destination directories, in this case `src` and `build` respectively are specified as the parameters:

 {% highlight bash %}
 ~ $ npm run build